bafnetwork/web3ttt/content/course/01-intro-blockchain-smart-contracts/index.md

 [^eth2-pos]: https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/

 **Proof-of-Work (PoW)** is similar to PoS in that they both have the end goal of helping the network agree (reach consensus).
 However, in PoW, the "collateral" offered by a miner is not in terms of crypto, but in terms of computing power.
-A miner races against other miners to be the first to find the solution to a math problem.
+A miner races against other miners to be the first to find the solution to a mathematical riddle.
 If they find the solution, they get to add a block to the chain.
 However, if they're dishonest, they waste all of the computing power they invested into mining, which can be quite a lot.[^btc-environment] However, in exchange for their honesty, miners are rewarded with new coins generated every block.

 [^btc-environment]: https://www.independent.co.uk/climate-change/news/bitcoin-bad-environment-mining-cryptocurrency-b1846773.html